[EDITOR’S NOTE: This article – originally titled “10 ways the GOP sabotaged Obamacare” – was updated on February 3, 2020.]

 It’s notable, however, that Indiana, Oklahoma, Alabama, Georgia, Nebraska, South Carolina, and West Virginia all joined amicus briefs in support of the plaintiffs in King v.
 Burwell.
 Those states – all of which use the federally run exchange – supported the idea that premium subsidies should not be available in states that use the federally run exchange.

 If the challengers had won, the individual mandate penalty would no longer have applied to most exchange enrollees in states that use the federally facilitated exchange, as coverage would not be considered affordable without the premium subsidies (note that the mandate penalty no longer applies as of 2019, except in states that have implemented their own individual mandates).
 And the employer mandate penalty would also not have applied, since it’s triggered when employees receive subsidies in the exchange.

-But there are 1.09 million people in those seven states who are receiving premium subsidies as of 2019.
-Not only would their subsidies no longer be available had the King v.
+But there are 1.09 million people in those seven states who were receiving premium subsidies as of 2019.
+Not only would their subsidies no longer have been available had the King v.
 Burwell plaintiffs prevailed, but without premium subsidies, the individual market would likely have collapsed altogether in states that didn’t run their own exchanges.
 That concern did not, however, stop those states from siding with the plaintiffs.

 6. A legal challenge to cost-sharing reductions (which ironically ended up benefitting many enrollees)